-The College shall continue to provide tuition remission for those employees and their dependent children enrolled in a class and using tuition remission at the time that they receive notice of layoff until the end of the semester that the layoff occurs.
+The College shall continue to provide tuition remission for those employees and their dependent children enrolled in a class and using tuition remission at the time that they receive notice of layoff until the end of the semester that the layoff occurred.

-Section 7.
+Section 6.
 Medical and Dental Benefits Continuation

 In consideration of the hardships caused by layoff to employees and their families, the College shall pay the entire COBRA premium for those employees enrolled in the College's medical and dental plan at the time they receive notice of the layoff and who elect COBRA for two (2) months after the effective date of the layoff.
-These provisions apply only if the skilled service employees are excluded from the State Personnel Management System (SPMS) and become part of the College's personnel system (or when legally possible).

-Section 8.
+Section 7.
 Recall Rights

-Employees who are laid off will be eligible for recall to their former position, or to another position requiring the same or substantially similar duties and the same qualifications as their former classification for a period of up to one year from the effective date of the layoff.
+Employees who are laid off will be eligible for recall to their former position, or to another position requiring the same or substantially similar duties and the same qualifications as their former position for a period of up to one year from the effective date of the layoff.
 A qualified employee who has been laid off shall be offered the opportunity to fill a vacancy or contractual position prior to an internal candidate or other applicant.
-Recall rights shall be based on the total number of seniority points that an employee has at the point of layoff, with the person with the most seniority points being offered the right to be recalled first.
 If employees are offered an opportunity for recall, they must accept the offer within seven (7) calendar days and report to work within fourteen (14) calendar days or they shall lose their recall rights.
 The Department of Human Resources shall proactively assist employees who have been laid off in identifying employment opportunities within the College for which such employees may qualify.